kaiservog/kaisercalc/manual.md

 ---
 ### Line types
-there are three types of line to inform you calculations:
+There are three types of line to inform you calculations:
 * Declare
 * System functions
 * Imports